 Next, navigate to the Backlog.
 From here, you can start to enter tasks that need to be done and plan your first sprint.

-You can assign a priority level for each item, add comments, attachments, links, and more information to describe what needs to be done.
+You can assign a priority level for each item, and add comments, attachments, links, and more information to describe what needs to be done.
 From here, you can even assign tasks directly to team members.

 Once you’ve created a list of issues or tasks that need to be done for the upcoming sprint, click Create Sprint.